Skip to main content

 More ways to manage type 1 diabetes:

-• Do not drink alcohol or smoke.
-Alcohol affects your blood sugar level and can make it harder for you to manage type 1 diabetes.
+- Do not drink alcohol or use tobacco products, such as cigarettes.
+Alcohol affects your blood sugar level.
 You may not be aware of low blood sugar when you drink alcohol.
-Smoking will also make it harder for you to keep your blood sugar at the recommended levels.
-Nicotine can damage blood vessels and make it more difficult to manage type 1 diabetes.
+Nicotine in tobacco products can damage blood vessels.
 Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
 They still contain nicotine.
-Ask your care team provider for information if you currently smoke and need help quitting.
+Ask your diabetes care team provider for information if you currently smoke and need help quitting.

 What you need to know about diabetes and pregnancy: